Twice22/PythonMachineLearning/README.md

 # Python Machine Learning with python files (not .ipynb)

-I rewrite all the code from Python Machine Learning book annoting it with comments.
-All the files are pure .py files and not .ipynb (iPython notebook files).
-Don't hesitate to check the repository of this great book here : https://github.com/rasbt/python-machine-learning-book
+## Information
+I rewrote all the code from the book _Python Machine Learning_ using .py files instead of Jupyter notebook (.ipynb files).
+I also commented all the code so everybody can understand what each piece of codes is doing.

+## Source
+The original GitHub repository is available [here](https://github.com/rasbt/python-machine-learning-book "Original repository for Python Machine Learning book")